DGarland1/SecurityCenterScripts/InstallSoft/README.md

     --help | -h
         Display a short help of example commands

+    --csv | -c
+        OPTIONAL.
+By default, the script exports the results as an XML file.
+Setting this option tells the script to export the results as a CSV file instead.

     --repoID | -r <repository ID#>
         OPTIONAL.
 Tells the script to only return results for the selected repository ID#.
 The repository ID# is assigned